marttp/marttp/README.md

 > Since I have my own direction, I might not be interesting in the opportunity of full-time work in a startup company.
 However, If you still prefer me, interested in my project, looking for my contribution to your business, and pay me for each project instead of stock options.
-I'm ok to do so by project and I will spent my time after work or weekend.
-I want to pursue for higher degree and funding myself. 🙇‍♂️
+I'm ok to do so by project and I will spent my time after work or on weekend.
+I want to pursue a higher degree by funding myself. 🙇‍♂️

 ## Society contributions note